SIOTLAB/Internet-of-Things-COEN-243/README.md

-# Internet-of-Things-COEN-243
+# Internet of Things (COEN 243) (Graduage Level)

+SIOTLAB | Santa Clara University’s Internet of Things Research Lab

 Sample codes and projects for the Internet of Things (COEN 243) course at Santa Clara University

-SIOTLAB | Santa Clara University’s Internet of Things Research Lab

 Used platforms:
 CYW943907AEVAL1F